 ZenMarket charges a 300 JPY service fee on each item.
 With no plan levels, it’s a standard service.

 The major way ZenMarket differs from other proxies is that you HAVE to deposit funds to your account before you can buy anything.
 You can use a credit card, debit card, PayPal, international wire transfer, a local bank transfer, or even Cryptocurrency to deposit funds.
 Here’s the thing though.
 They charge you a fee for each deposit, meaning you’re paying before you’re even ordering items.
 The deposit fees differ for each payment method, with 3.5% for credit, debit, PayPal, and Cryptocurrency, and fees varying from 50 JPY to 7000 JPY for bank and international wire transfers.

 Free Storage Period

-One similarity between ZenMarket, From Japan, and DEJAPAN is the 45-day free storage time.
+Zenmarket offers 45 days of free storage.
 The difference is that with ZenMarket, past the 45-day free storage period, every item is charged 50 JPY for every extra 24 hours up to 90 days.

 Consolidation is included with all orders.